-Follow my lead to edit the file in a few clicks.
-Users require access to the cPanel control panel credentials and make sure to create a back up of WordPress site to ensure that you can recover from major errors.
+Follow my lead to Edit wp-config.php File in cPanel with a few clicks.
+Users require access to the cPanel control panel credentials and make sure to create a backup of the WordPress site to ensure that you can recover from major errors.

-Step 1: Login to the control panel with correct credentials that YouStable sent to the registered email address.
+Step 1: Log in to the control panel with the correct credentials that YouStable sent to the registered email address.

 Step 2: In the search bar, type “file manager” and click on the first result.